sushiroll4093/clone/FAQ.md

 If you want to contribute, as soon as we have a copy of [[contributor agreement|ica.pdf]] on file for you, we will be happy to accept your pull requests.

-Rest assured, if we accept a pull request from you, your code will remain licensed via the AGPLv3.

 ### Where do I send the contributor agreement to?

 Send it to opensource@instructure.com.